SCALEit-eG/scaleit-interfaces-specification/Store/README.md

 - 400 Bad Request: id not given
 - 404 Not Found: shop for id not found

+## App Store - Apps

 ### GET /apps?{query}
 Get the list of available apps.

 Query Parameters:
 - shop: string, optional
     - Shop Id
+- manufacturer: string, optional
+    - Manufacturer Id

 Response codes:
 - 200 OK: apps available
 - 204 No Content: no apps available for the request
-- 404 Not Found: shop Id not found if it was given
+- 404 Not Found: Id of a query parameter not found if it was given

 Response body:
-- AppBinding[]
+- AppAsset[]

 Response headers:
 - Content-Type: application/json

 ### POST /apps
 Add a new app to the store.
+Both initial metadata and app files need to be uploaded.

+Request headers:
+- Content-Type: multipart/form-data

+Request body:
+- form data with the following parts:
+    - Metadata
+        - key: metadata
+        - Content-Type: application/json
+    - Files
+        - key: files
+        - Content-Type: application/zip

+Response codes:
+- 201 Created: New app asset successfully created
+- 400 Bad Request
+    - Metadata or given files are incomplete
+    - Metadata given in JSON or the metadata files are conflicting
+    - Metadata or contents of files contain errors
+- 409 Conflict: App with same identification already exists

+Response headers:
+- Content-Type: application/json

+Response body:
+- Success: AppAsset
+- Error: ProblemDetails

-### GET /apps/{id}?{query}
+### GET /apps/{id}
-Get information about a particular app given its product number and also the shop Id.
-The shop Id is required because the product number is only guaranteed to be unique per shop.
+Get information about a particular app given its unique Id.

 Route parameters:
 - id: string
-    - Product number of the app
+    - Id of the App

-Query Parameters:
-- shop: string, required
-    - Shop Id

 Response codes:
 - 200 OK: app found
 - 404 Not Found: app or shop not found

 Response body:
-- AppBinding
+- AppAsset

 Response headers:
 - Content-Type: application/json

+### GET /apps/{id}/export
+Download an app archive.

+Route parameters:
+- id: string
+    - Id of the App

+Response codes:
+- 200 OK: app found
+- 404 Not Found: app or shop not found

+Response body:
+- ZIP archive

+Response headers:
+- Content-Type: application/zip

-### PUT /apps/{id}?{query}
+### PUT /apps/{id}
-Change the configuration or the artefacts of an app.
+Change the configuration or the files of an app.
+The given information will be integrated into the existing data.

+Route parameters:
+- id: string
+    - Id of the App

+Request headers:
+- Content-Type: multipart/form-data

+Request body:
+- form data with the following parts:
+    - Metadata
+        - key: metadata
+        - Content-Type: application/json
+    - Files
+        - key: files
+        - Content-Type: application/zip

+Response codes:
+- 200 OK: Data successfully changed
+- 400 Bad Request
+    - Metadata or given files are incomplete
+    - Metadata given in JSON or the metadata files are conflicting
+    - Metadata or contents of files contain errors
+- 404 Not Found: App for given Id not found

+Response headers:
+- Content-Type: application/json

+Response body:
+- Success: AppAsset
+- Error: ProblemDetails

 ### DELETE /apps/{id}?{query}
 Delete an app from the store.

+Route parameters:
+- id: string
+    - Id of the App

+Query parameters:
+- remove_artefacts: boolean, optional, default=false
+    - Remove the referenced artefacts of the app

+Response codes:
+- 200 OK: App successfully deleted
+- 400 Bad Request
+    - Unable to remove artefacts when it was requested because artefacts are referenced by other apps
+- 404 Not Found: App for given Id not found

+Response headers:
+- Content-Type: application/json, text/plain

+Response body:
+- Success: status text
+- Error: ProblemDetails